defifuture/erc20-batched-meta-transactions/README.md

 ### The front-end implementation (relayer-side)

-This repository does not show how the implementation should look like on a relayer's side.
+The `processMetaBatch()` function is agnostic to how relayers work and are organised.

+The function can be used by a network of relayers who coordinate to avoid collisions (meta txs with the same nonce meant for the same token contract).
+Having a network of relayers makes sense for tokens with lots of traffic.

-But in a nutshell, a relayer can have a website (web3 application) through which a user can submit a meta transaction.
-Pending meta transactions can be logged in that website's database until the relayer decides to make an on-chain transaction.
+A relayer would most likely have a website (web3 application) through which a user could submit a meta transaction.
+Pending meta transactions can be logged in that website's database (and communicated with other relayers to avoid collisions) until the relayer decides to make an on-chain transaction.

+Less used dApps might have only one relayer due to low traffic - although if traffic is too low, using `processMetaBatch()` would not make sense because there would be too few transactions to even make a batch (no tx cost savings).

 ## Security Considerations